In order to explain phage therapy for recurrent UTIs, and why it may be helpful, it’s best if we start with a question: What are bacteriophages?

 How Much Does Phage Therapy Cost?

+Some patients opt to travel internationally for phage therapy.
 The Phage Therapy Center in Georgia offers treatment to patients all around the world for about $3,000-$5,000, depending on the treatment.
 This cost, however, does not include travel, lodging, or additional expenses for tests on bacterial samples.
 In Patti’s experience, the total cost for the treatment was $7,000.

 Where Can I Access Phage Therapy For UTI?